cxar/gdguess/README.md

 - Created a Trainer class to encapsulate the training loop
 - Improved error handling and validation
 - Enhanced memory management, especially for MPS (Apple Silicon) devices
+- Consolidated utility scripts into a more coherent structure
+- Added comprehensive inspection tools for PyTorch checkpoints
+- Created a unified command-line interface for all operations